seanksullivan/ollama-openai-client/RAG-README.md

    - Verify `PINECONE_API_KEY` and `PINECONE_ENVIRONMENT` are set

 2. **"Index not found"**
-   - Create the index first: `pinecone-cli init --index-name your-index`
+   - Create the index first: `npx pinecone-cli init --index-name your-index`
    - Check the index name in the RAG configuration

 3. **"No relevant documents found"**